gfontenot/featureless-void/README.md

 ## What the?

-This is the code that powers my personal microblog (soon to be at [micro.gordonfontenot.com]).
-It's inspired heavily by [Edward Loveall][edward-micro]'s personal microblog, as well as [Manton Reece][manton]'s ideas around indie microblogging.
+This is the code that powers [my personal microblog](https://micro.gordonfontenot.com).
+It's inspired heavily by [Edward Loveall][edward-micro]'s microblog, as well as [Manton Reece][manton]'s ideas around indie microblogging.
 Once it launches, this will be hooked up to [micro.blog] as well.

 [micro.gordonfontenot.com]: http://micro.gordonfontenot.com
 [edward-micro]: https://edwardloveall.com/microblog